Setting Up Your Page Information/Content

 For the Search Engines...

 The nearer your Specific Keyword is to the beginning of a page, the higher the SE scores it.
-So include your Specific Keyword in the opening sentence of your page.
-Analyze It! will check to see if it occurs within the first 90 characters.
-(Remember that each space counts as a character.)
+So include your Specific Keyword in the opening sentence of your page, if it doesn't read awkwardly to have it there.

 A Good General Guideline

-Include your Specific Keyword a bit more than "good writing" might normally dictate.
+Include your Specific Keyword a bit more than "good writing" normally dictates.
 In other words, look for ways to repeat it slightly more often than you would ordinarily.

 Start blending in your General Keywords, too, so that you can score for word combos (i.e., Specific Keyword + General Keyword).
 Choose General Keywords that a searcher is most likely to associate with your Specific Keyword.
 And mix in some common synonyms/variations of your Specific Keyword.